MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-declarative.md

 }
 ```

-## The Bot Framework SDK CLI
+## The Bot Framework Command-Line Interface

 Several new [Bot Framework Command-Line Interface (BF CLI)][bf-cli] commands were added with the release of adaptive dialogs in the Bot Framework SDK.
-This includes two dialog related commands for working with `.schema` and `.dialog` files that are very useful when using the declarative approach to adaptive dialog development.
+This includes two dialog related commands for working with `.dialog` and `.schema` files that are very useful when using the declarative approach to adaptive dialog development.

-The new `dialog` group has the following two commands: `merge` and `verify`.
+The new CLI `dialog` group has the following two commands: `dialog:merge` and `dialog:verify`.

-### Merge
+### The merge command

 The root schema file contains the schemas of all the components that are consumed by your bot.
 Every consumer of declarative files, including [Composer][composer], needs a schema file.

-You can generate a schema file from your other declarative assets using the `dialog:merge` command.
+The `dialog:merge` command is used to generate your projects schema file.
 You will need to run this command anytime you add a new package or create or modify your own components.

-This creates a file named **App.Schema** in the current directory, unless specified otherwise using the `-o` parameter.
+This creates a file named **app.schema** in the current directory, unless specified otherwise using the `-o` option.
 This file is referenced by the `"$schema` keyword in each of the `.dialog` files in your project.

 > [!NOTE]
 >
-> A valid App.Schema file is required for _Intelligent code completion_ tools such as [IntelliSense][intelliSense] to work with any of the declarative assets.
+> A valid app.schema file is required for _Intelligent code completion_ tools such as [IntelliSense][intelliSense] to work with any of the declarative assets.

 To use the merge command, enter the following at the command prompt, while in the root directory of your project: